cindywongdev/DSA-practice/notes/data-structures.md

     * buckets themselves are data strctures where you can put as many keys/records as you like

 * Quick Generation -- it's important that an address in memory or index in an array can be calculated quickly
+* Hash Table: a data structure that uses a key to sort an index into a table